 Applications received past the stated deadline or applications incomplete at the time of the deadline will not be considered.

 Reporting: The awardee shall, within 180 days of funding of the award, make a brief report (limit 500 words) to the Executive Director of the results generated by the award monies and the impact of those results on the overall research project.
 The report will be forwarded to the Division's Executive Committee and Council for review.
 The report, or an abridged version thereof, should be suitable for publication on the Division's website and also in the Division's Newsletters.

 The awardee is encouraged to present the results of the research supported by this award at the next Annual Meeting of the Division and will be granted a complimentary meeting registration should they choose to do so.

 CONGRATULATIONS to the following winners of Leviton Student Research Awards

-Jamie Lee, Romberg Tiburon Center for Environmental Studies, San Francisco State University, San Francisco, CA. Major professor: Frances P. Wilkerson.
+Jamie Lee, Romberg Tiburon Center for Environmental Studies, San Francisco State University, San Francisco, California.
+Major professor: Frances P. Wilkerson.
 Project: Nutrient Uptake Kinetics of Microcystis aeruginosa in the San Francisco Estuary.
 Award: $750.

-Michelle A. Berney, Department of Biomedical Engineering, Oregon Health and Science University, Portland, OR.
+Michelle A. Berney, Department of Biomedical Engineering, Oregon Health and Science University, Portland, Oregon.
 Major professor: Owen J.T.
 McCarty.
 Project: Thrombin Interactions with Clots Formed under Shear Flow: The Role of gamma'-Fibrinogen.
 Award: $735.